Myron Bolitar (book series): Spin-off novel

 "I love sex.
 I have lots of it.
 Myron waxes philosophical on how sex must be more than what it is – that love or romantic entanglement enhances the physical experience.
 I listen and I wonder whether he is trying to convince me or himself.
 I don’t like love or romantic entanglements.
 I like sharing certain physical acts with another consensual adult.
 The other stuff doesn’t 'enhance' sex for me.
 It sullies it.
 The act itself is pure.
 Why muddy that with the extraneous?
 Sex may be the greatest shared experience in the world.
 Yes, I enjoy going out for a gourmet meal or a good show or the company of dear friends.
 I appreciate golf and music and art.
 But do any of those compare to an evening of sex?
 Methinks not."

 Television adaptation

-A television series adaptation is in early development at Netflix, under a new overall deal with Coben.
-David E. Kelley is set to executive produce and write for the series.
+A television series adaptation was in early development at Netflix, under a new overall deal with Coben.
+David E. Kelley was set to serve as executive producer and write for the series.

+In May 2026, Netflix greenlit the series, with Kelley and Kyle Long serving as showrunners.
+By July, the lead roles were cast, with Colin Woodell portraying Myron, KJ Apa in the role of Win, and Diane Guerrero playing Esperanza.
+The series regular cast also include Jabari Banks, Chloe Fineman, Jamie McShane, Ben McKenzie and Ra’Mya Latiah Aikens.
+The recurring cast include Isaiah Hill, Amanda Warren, Quincy Isaiah, Bebe Neuwirth, Griffin Dunne, Melissa Benoist, Charlie Tahan, Jamie Hector and Sandrine Holt.